 At this point, you can cover the pork and place it in the fridge overnight, or until you're ready to start cooking.

 6 Cook the pork: Place the lid on the slow cooker.
-Cook for 8 to 10 hours – the longer the better.
+Cook for 8 to 10 hours on LOW – the longer the better.

 7 Shred the pork and serve: Once the cooking is done, transfer the meat to a large serving dish using tongs.
 Scoop up all of the cooked onions and smashed garlic as well, as they’ll add a lot of flavor.